kelloggm/cs-490-website/about.md

 Collaboration is generally encouraged in this course, as is consulting online resources.
-You are permitted to copy small amounts of code from any source except another student’s copy of an assignment, *as long as you cite your source*.
-“Another student’s copy of an assignment” also includes students not currently enrolled in the course - e.g., students who took (or are taking - I am in contact with the instructors using covey.town at Northeastern and we will compare code submitted in both classes)
+You are permitted to copy small amounts of code from any source except someone else's copy of an assignment, *as long as you cite your source*. “someone else's copy of an assignment” also includes students not currently enrolled in the course - e.g., students who took (or are taking - I am in contact with the instructors using covey.town at Northeastern and we will compare code submitted in both classes)